David Straker

 and teaching, mostly in Airbus, but also in engagements with GNER, Roche, Leeds

-University Business School and the Essex Police.
+University Business School and the police.

 And then an opportunity to work at the national level appeared at the Qualifications and Curriculum

-always loved - and was able to contribute nationally.
+always loved, and was able to contribute nationally.
 After supporting and then

 managing a change programme, I worked on process quality and knowledge